10. How to Pay for a War: Part 2#

 The above simulations show that when no penalty is imposed on different issuances across maturities, the government has an incentive to take large “long-short” positions in debt of different maturities.

-To prevent such an outcome, we now set \(c_1 = 0.01\).
+To prevent such outcomes, we set \(c_1 = 0.01\).

 # Put small penalty on different issuance across maturities